 UTSA Libraries are open and ready to serve students on campus, while continuing to offer all their services virtually.
 Occupancy limits and social distancing protocols are in place, and contactless book delivery is available.
 Students have access to our full suite of advising, tutoring and other academic support services.

-Additional WiFi access has been added
+WiFi access has been expanded

 WiFi access points have been added across campus to help students with internet access needs.